Using Labels on Workboards

 Impact on Workflow:

-• Labels can exist at both the work order level and the part group level.
+• Labels can exist at both the Work Order level and the Part Group level.

-Attached is a tutorial on how to group parts:
+Video tutorial on how to group Parts:

 Was this article helpful?